rafaelaqfc/Final-Project-SQL/cleaning_data.md

     WHERE
     product_quantity IS NULL;

--- Just to confirm the modifications were done:
+-- And, just to confirm if the modifications were done:

 SELECT *
 	FROM analytics;

--- Now, I came back to the columsn names of the tables to check them if they would need to be renamed:
+-- Then, I came back to the columns names of some tables to check them again if they would need to be renamed in a more consistent way (remember that I had renamed them already before creating the tables in the PgAdmin, so this was a second check to rename some of them in case it was needed):

 SELECT *
 	FROM analytics;